 Development of the FBP EMS began when FBP assumed responsibility for the PORTS D&D contract.
-FBP declared readiness for its EMS program in September 2013, with the first FBP EMS audit scheduled for the fall of 2013.
+FBP declared readiness for its EMS program in September 2013.
+An independent surveillance of the FBP EMS program was completed in the spring of 2014.

-At the end of 2012, BWCS was in the process of developing an EMS program.
+At the end of 2013, BWCS was in the process of developing an EMS program.

 An annual EMS report is prepared to document DOE's progress, performance, and successes in implementing the EMS at PORTS.
-The highest priority aspects identified in the fiscal year 2012 EMS report were as follows:
+The highest priority aspects identified in the fiscal year 2013 EMS report were energy efficiency, water efficiency, and waste management/waste reduction.